ready4-dev/ready4/README.md

 foundational elements of the 'ready4' software framework are extended by other R packages.
 For detailed documentation about how to use 'ready4' and its extensions visit <https://www.ready4-dev.com/>.
-For a scientific summary of the rationale for transparent, reusable And updatable computational health economic models read
+For a background to and rationale for transparent, reusable and updatable computational health economic models read the manuscript
 <arXiv:2310.14138>.

 To install a development version of this software, run the following commands in your R console: